askmyhat/stanford-corenlp-python-wrapper/README.md

 ### Avaliable raw output into python structures processors
 * NER
 * OpenIE
+* Coref/DCoref

 ### Note
-Coref annotator requires about 4GB RAM.
-Be careful when initializing it or use DCoref instead.
+Coref annotator requires more than 4GB RAM.
+You can use DCoref instead.
+Each coreference is represented by tuple consisting of two triplets for each corresponding token (sentence, start_word_position, end_word_position)